 But – all this knowledge remained sort of a secret among the Finnish musical instrument makers that had participated in the project.
 Why so?
 Not because we chose to keep it to ourselves.
 Not because there would be a patent – there never was and still isn’t a patent for thermally aged tonewood.
 Remember, this method differs significantly from the VTT patent.

 No… we didn’t consciously keep this hidden from the world.
 It’s just that… the study was published only in Finnish language!
-And to make things even more challenging – it was never published in digital format – not even in Finnish language!!!
+And to make things even more challenging – it was never published in digital format – not even in Finnish language!
+(This has changed since the article was written – read on so you’ll find out how!)

 So there I was, a young guitar maker, preparing for my first international guitar trade fair held in Frankfurt in year 2000.
 I had this amazing invention – Thermally Aged Tonewood – in my hands.
 I was the first guy entering the international market with electric guitars carved out of thermally aged tonewood.
 You can’t imagine – I was so excited!